florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 \\( y \\) earlier.
 What's left to talk about is the data matrix \\( X \\).
 This matrix encodes what bits are set when candidate values are hashed in different cohorts.

 The general idea here is that for each bit and cohort we add a row to the matrix.
-For each candidate value we add a column.
+For each candidate value, we add a column.
 A cell then has value 1 if the corresponding bit would be set when hashing the corresponding candidate value in the respective cohort.
 Otherwise, it has value 0.